threefoldtech/web3gw/manual/src/examples/tfgrid/discourse.md

 - farm_id: Farm ID to deploy the instance on.
 If 0, a random eligible node on a random farm will be selected. defaults to `0`.
 - capacity: Capacity of the discourse instance. must be one of `small`, `medium`, `large`, or `extra-large`. defaults to `medium`.
 - disk: Size in GB of disk to be mounted. defaults to `0`
-- ssh: ssh Public SSH key to access the discourse machine.
+- ssh: public SSH key to access the Presearch machine. should be in `~/.ssh/id_rsa.pub` on linux systems.
 - dev_email: Developer email
 - smtp_address: SMTP server domain address.
 - smtp_username: SMTP username